 - Microsoft Azure subscription.
 If you don’t have an Azure subscription, you can create a free one here.

-- Azure Security Center – Standard Tier enabled.
-Adaptive application control is part of the Azure Security Center standard tier.
-Please note that you can use the standard tier free for 30 days.
+- Azure Security Center – Azure Defender enabled.
+Adaptive application control is part of Azure Defender in Azure Security Center.
+Please note that you can use Azure Defender free for 30 days.

 - Log Analytics Workspace – To create a new workspace, follow the instructions here Create a Log Analytics workspace.